sindre0830/AlphaHex/README.md

 # AlphaHex
+AlphaHex is an implementation of the architecture used in AlphaGo, but adapted for the game Hex.
+This repository offers a deep reinforcement learning approach to playing Hex by combining deep neural networks with Monte Carlo Tree Search (MCTS).

 ### Run program
 0. Install required python version **3.10**
 1. Install required packages `pip install -r source/requirements.txt` (We recommend using virtual environment, follow guide under **Virtual Environment Setup** below and skip this step)